-Admission to the Master of Social Work program requires a baccalaureate degree from an accredited college or university, and a minimum GPA of 3.0 for the last 60 semester units or 90 quarter units of undergraduate course work.
+Admission to the Master of Social Work program requires a baccalaureate degree from a regionally accredited college or university, and a minimum GPA of 3.0 for the last 60 semester units or 90 quarter units of undergraduate course work.

 - The completed application form (see "How to Apply", on left).

 - One set of official transcripts from each college and university attended (with official verification of graduation).

 - Completion of an undergraduate statistics course with a grade of 'C' or better.

 - A resume including volunteer, internship, or other paid or unpaid experience in social work or human services positions.

 - Three letters of recommendation; including either two academic and one professional, or two professional and one academic reference letter.
 (Please note: personal references will not be accepted.)
 Recommendation forms are submitted electronically.

 - A personal statement stating the applicant’s reasons for pursuing the MSW degree, describing the applicant’s relevant work/volunteer experience, and demonstrating the applicant’s past academic performance.

 In accordance with Council on Social Work Education (CSWE) standards, the MSW program does not grant academic credit for previous life or work experience.

 To apply, please visit the How To Apply page of the website.